-The Board Charter is made publicly available on the Company's website at www.kpsconsortium.com.my.
+The Board Charter was last reviewed on 18 April 2022 and is made publicly available on the Company's website at www.kpsconsortium.com.my.

 Code of Conduct

 The Company's Code of Conduct encompasses transparency, integrity, accountability and corporate social responsibility.
 The Board, in discharging its duties and responsibilities, is guided by the Code of Conduct.